Updated April 25, 2023

-- Unavailability of partners to support the identification of the needs, an marketing in the rural areas
+- Unavailability of partners to support the identification of the needs and marketing in the rural areas

-Economists estimate that the rural market has great profit and growth prospects for a wide range of industries.
-Reasons for the increase in business opportunities in rural India are:
+Economists estimate that the rural market has great profit and growth prospects for various industries.
+The reasons for the increase in business opportunities in rural India are:

-- Government policies such as NREGS have helped to do away with poverty and unemployment problems in the rural areas.
-These schemes have facilitated employment for at least one member of the family, thereby increasing the income of the family as a whole.
+- Government policies such as NREGS have helped to do away with poverty and unemployment problems in rural areas.
+These schemes have facilitated employment for at least one family member, thereby increasing the family’s income.

-- The changing lifestyle if the rural population over the period.
-There has been a change in the basic necessities, now a day’s every household owns a two-wheeler, mobile, and television.
-Entry-level versions of the commodity are giving way to branded commodities
+- The changing lifestyle of the rural population over the period.
+There has been a change in the necessities, now a day’s every household owns a two-wheeler, mobile, and television.
+Entry-level versions of the commodity are giving way to branded items.

 Rural market products in India have great potential.
 The following steps can facilitate the unlocking of the rural market potential: